soxueren/atsd/api/sql/examples/regularize.md

 # Transforming Unevenly Space Series to Regular Series

-`WITH INTERPOLATE` clause provides a way to transform unevenly spaced time series into regular series.
+**WITH INTERPOLATE** clause provides a way to transform unevenly spaced time series into regular series.

-The underlying transformation calculates values at regular intervals aligned to the calendar using linear interpolation.
+The underlying transformation calculates values at regular intervals using linear or step interpolation.

 Unlike `GROUP BY PERIOD` clause with `LINEAR` option, which interpolates missing periods, `WITH INTERPOLATE` clause operates on raw values.

-The regularized series can be used in JOIN queries, `WHERE` condition, `ORDER BY` and `GROUP BY` clauses just like the original series.
+The regularized series can be used in `JOIN` queries, `WHERE` condition, `ORDER BY` and `GROUP BY` clauses just like the original series.

+The regular times can be aligned to the server calendar or begin with the start of the selection interval.

 ## Calculation

-The interpolated values are calculated using linear regression between two neighboring values.
+The interpolated values are calculated based on two neighboring values.

 Irregular series: